 Climate change is a new and complex challenge for water utilities.
 Denver Water is a leader in addressing and incorporating climate change into its planning process.
 In order to continue serving a reliable supply of high-quality water to its customers, Denver Water will perform the planning needed to adapt to potential water impacts from climate change.

-The climate in this area constantly fluctuates, but it’s typically very dry.
+The weather in this area constantly fluctuates, but it’s typically very dry.
 Denver receives an average of 15 inches of precipitation each year, which is about a fourth of the precipitation a tropical city such as Miami receives.
 We’ve also experienced several severe droughts in the past that have challenged our water system and depleted our supply.
-With such a dry climate, it’s always important to use only the water you need.
+With such a dry climate, it’s always important to use water wisely.

 Keep updated on statewide drought conditions with the U.S. Drought Monitor.